giorgosskl08/architecture-project/Report.md

        system.cpu_cluster.cpus.committedOps             5831                       # Number of ops (including micro ops) committed

    The reason that they are not equal is that "committedInsts" is the architectural number of assembly instructions executed while "commmittedOps" is the number of micro-operations.
-Each instruction can expand to multiple microoperations, so this number is always greater or equal than committedInsts.
+Each instruction can expand to multiple microoperations, so this number is always greater or equal to committedInsts.

     The number of instructions simulated is again 5027:

         sim_insts                                        5027                       # Number of instructions simulated

     The fact that the simulated instructions and committed instruction are the same signifies that all instructions are committed.
-An instruction commits only if it and all instructions before it have completed successfully.
+An instruction commits only if it and all instructions before it have been completed successfully.

    d.  from `starter_se.py` and because the type of the CPU is "minor" the L2 Cache class is "devices.L2".